Your Dental Amalgams and Mercury Toxicity Symptoms.

 Some of the mercury vapour from amalgam fillings adheres to the lining of the nose and sinuses from where it can be transported directly into the brain and cause the following symptoms:

-Mercury collects within the eye balls themselves leading to the appearance of 'floaters' (dark cloudy areas), but also adversely affects the muscles controlling focussing of the eyes and lens and the sensory nerves of the retina itself leading to:
+Mercury collects within the eyeballs themselves leading to the appearance of ‘floaters’ (dark cloudy areas), but also adversely affects the muscles controlling focusing of the eyes and lens and the sensory nerves of the retina itself leading to: